yegor256/blog/_drafts/defensive.md

 directly with objects that don't defend themselves anyhow.

 I also decided not to use Java Validation API any more.
 For the same reason.
-Its annotations make my classes much more verbose and less cohesive.
+Its annotations make classes much more verbose and less cohesive.
 I'm using validating decorators instead.